Point of Know Return

 Point of Know Return is the fifth studio album by American rock band Kansas, released in 1977.
 The album was reissued in remastered format on CD in 2002.
+It was certified 4× platinum by the Recording Industry Association of America (RIAA) in May 1995.

 Composition and recording

-The recording sessions for Point of Know Return commenced in June 1977 at Studio in the Country, the Bogalusa, Louisiana facility where Kansas' previous two albums were recorded: due to the band encountering equipment failure at Studio in the Country, Kansas shifted recording sites, the majority of the recording of Point of Know Return being done at Woodland Sound Studios in Nashville over the month of July.
+The recording sessions for Point of Know Return commenced in June 1977 at Studio in the Country, the Bogalusa, Louisiana facility where Kansas' previous two albums were recorded.
+Due to the band encountering equipment failure at Studio in the Country, Kansas shifted recording sites, the majority of the recording of Point of Know Return being done at Woodland Sound Studios in Nashville over the month of July.

 Singer/songwriter Steve Walsh left the group briefly during the recording of this album.
 In an interview on the weekly In the Studio with Redbeard radio show, he would admit that, at this point, he had been something of a prima donna and was attracted by the chance of a solo career.

 "Dust in the Wind" is known for its sparse acoustic nature.
 The guitar line for the song was written by Kerry Livgren as a finger exercise for learning fingerpicking.
 His wife, Vicci, heard what he was doing, remarked that the melody was nice, and encouraged him to write lyrics for it.
 Livgren was unsure whether his fellow band members would like it since it was a departure from their signature style.
 However, he did offer it to them, and the song was accepted and then recorded.

 The album is critically acclaimed for the singles "Point of Know Return," which was a late addition to the album, and "Portrait (He Knew)," which was written about Albert Einstein.
 In 1988, Livgren released an updated version of "Portrait (He Knew)" titled "Portrait II" as part of the album Prime Mover credited to his band AD.
 He changed the subject of the song from Einstein to Jesus Christ.
 Another song, "Closet Chronicles", is a Howard Hughes allegory.